lahari104/Documentations/Jenkins/jenkins-sonar.md

 Note:
 -----
-* Java11 will no longer be supported by Jenkins from `October 2024` and it will be deprecated so we need to you Java17 from there on.
+* Java11 will no longer be supported by Jenkins from `October 2024` and it will be deprecated so we need to use higher java version from there on.

 ![Preview](./Images/jenkins-9.png)